Y-O-S-H/1_Food/README.md

 ## Why you need food
 Food is ALWAYS, first and foremost, something you eat that enables your brain and all your internal organs to do their magic so they can heal damage done to your mind and body.
+No matter what anyone says about 'you' and your eating habits, what 'food' is to every human being is the same.

 Food can also be:
 * A great emotional comfort for people in times of need.
 * A great way to meet people socially, either by helping gather or prepare it for others.
+* A way to extend your life.
+* Survival.

+###For you to get the most basic benefits that any human could get out of food

 *These daily nutritional values are for one adult human; listed by importance.*